 Instrument Report Details Submitted/Uploaded Consent Condition E13 and E14 Annual Review Tahmoor Coal submit an Annual Review by the end of March each year.
-The Annual Review: describes the development (including any rehabilitation) that was carried out in the previous calendar year, and the development that is proposed to be carried out over the current calendar year; includes a comprehensive review of the monitoring results and complaints records of the development over the previous calendar year, including a comparison of these results against the relevant statutory requirements, limits or performance measures/criteria; requirements of any plan or program required under this consent; monitoring results of previous years; and relevant predictions in the EIS; identifies any non-compliance or incident which occurred in the previous calendar year, and describe what actions were (or are being) taken to rectify the non-compliance and avoid reoccurrence; evaluates and reports on the effectiveness of air quality management systems; and compliance with the Copies of the Annual Review are submitted to DPIE, Council, Department of Agriculture Water and Environment and relevant agencies and made available to the TCCCC and any interested person upon request.
-Copies are also available on the Tahmoor Coal website http://www.simec.com/mining/tamoor-coal-pty-ltd/publications/
+The Annual Review: describes the development (including any rehabilitation) that was carried out in the previous calendar year, and the development that is proposed to be carried out over the current calendar year; includes a comprehensive review of the monitoring results and complaints records of the development over the previous calendar year, including a comparison of these results against the relevant statutory requirements, limits or performance measures/criteria; requirements of any plan or program required under this consent; monitoring results of previous years; and relevant predictions in the EIS; identifies any non-compliance or incident which occurred in the previous calendar year, and describe what actions were (or are being) taken to rectify the non-compliance and avoid reoccurrence; evaluates and reports on the effectiveness of air quality management systems; and compliance with the Copies of the Annual Review are submitted to DPIE, Council, Department of Agriculture Water and Environment and relevant agencies and made available to th TCCCC and any interested person upon request.
+Copies are also available on the Tahmoor Coal website Tahmoor Colliery - Tahmoor Coking (metallurgical) Mine